 All development applications and the majority of post consent certificates must be submitted through the NSW Planning Portal.
 Find out more about E-Planning with City of Newcastle (CN).

 You will be sent a formal Notice of Determination advising whether your development application has been approved or refused.
 All correspondence, including Notice of Determination, stamped plans, etc. will be returned via the Planning Portal for Portal applications and by email for the permissible applications submitted directly to CN.

 My Development Consent was refused – what can I do?

-If your Development Application is refused, you may consider a further request to Council for a Review of Determination under Section 82A of the Environmental Planning and Assessment Act, as long as your development is not for "designated" or "crown" development.
+If your Development Application is refused, you may be able to request a "Review of Determination" under Section 8.2 of the Environmental Planning and Assessment Act, as long as your development is not for "designated" or "crown" development.

-A Review under Section 82A needs to be requested from and determined by Council within six months of the refusal date or before an appeal against the determination is disposed of by the Land and Environment Court.
-A Section 82A Review allows the application to be amended, as long as the development remains substantially the same as the original application.
+Any request for a review must be submitted on the NSW Planning Portal, no later than 28 days after the determination of the application or before an appeal against the determination is disposed of by the Land and Environment Court.
+A Section 8.2 Review allows the application to be amended, as long as the development remains substantially the same as the original application.

 Should an applicant be dissatisfied with CN's determination of an application you can lodge an Appeal to the Land and Environment Court.
 The applicant has six months from the date of determination to lodge an appeal to the Land and Environment Court.